What is the Rule of 40?

 With Rule of 40, the higher the number, the more favourable the result.
 This being said, there’s huge variability in top quartile results by company size.

 What are the Saas Rule of 40 benchmarks?

 The Rule of 40 metric is widely benchmarked, with the latest 2023 results below.

-To read the benchmarks, just find the size of your business on the horizontal axis then review the media, top quartile and bottom quartile results.
+To read the benchmarks, just find the size of your business on the horizontal axis then review the median, top quartile and bottom quartile results.

-As an example, for companies with less than $1M of ARR, median Rule of 40 scores were 22% but top quartile performance was nearly 4x this amount at 80.
-For companies with greater than $50M in revenue, the 2022 median score was 30% while top quartile was 38%.
+As an example, for companies with less than $1M of ARR, median Rule of 40 scores were 22%, but top quartile performance was nearly 4x this amount at 80.
+For companies with greater than $50M in revenue, the 2022 median score was 30% while the top quartile was 38%.